malumisa/credit-risk-classification/Credit_Risk/report-template.md

 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).

-*  The purpose of the analysis was to train and evaluate a model based on loan risk.
+*  The purpose of the analysis was to develop an algorithm that can learn the the patetrns in the dataset and use learningto ,ake predictions.
+In this applicaiton it was to train and evaluate a model based on loan risk.
 A dataset of historical lending activity from peer-to-peer  lending services company was made available for building a model that helps identify the creditworthiness of borrowers.
 First i had to read the lending_data.csv data into a Paandas DataFrame after which i created the labels set (y) from the "loan_status" columnn and also created the features (x) DataFrame from the remaining columns.
-The data was split into training and testing by using train_test_split
+The data was split into training and testing by using train_test_split.
+*
 *  The next step involved creating a Logistic Regressin model with the original data.
 Here fit the logistic regression model using the training data (X_train and y_train).
 I went on to save the predictions for the testing data labels by using the testingfeature dataa (X_test) and the fitted model.
 It was crucial to evaljuate the model's performance by doing the following:
      * calculating the accuracy score of the model
      * generating a confusion matrix